 Our mission is to enhance public safety, inspire a culture of respect for every individual, and remove barriers to personal and societal transformation.

 Doug Deason has been the president of The Deason Foundation and Deason Capital Services, LLC, since 2009.
-Deason Capital Services (DCS) manages Deason family assets, which include a large holding of Xerox Corporation shares, municipal bonds, a majority holding in FUNimation Entertainment and 1200 Media as well as minority holdings in oil and gas operating company Foreland Resources, LLC, investments in PE funds, debt funds, oil and gas funds and LPs, subprime auto loans, real estate, and other assets and investments.
+Deason Capital Services (DCS) manages Deason family assets, which include a large holding of Xerox Corporation shares, municipal bonds, Dallas Capital Bank, as well as minority holdings in oil and gas operating company Foreland Resources, LLC, investments in PE funds, debt funds, oil and gas funds and LPs, subprime auto loans, hotels, real estate, and other assets and investments.

 Prior to joining the family office, Doug was CEO of Precept Builders, Inc. and co-managing partner of Evergreen Realty Partners.
 Doug has served on numerous boards of private and public companies and several different charitable organizations and private schools.
 He graduated from the University of Arkansas in 1984 with a degree in data processing and quantitative analysis.

 Mark Holden serves as senior vice president, general counsel and corporate secretary of Koch Industries, Inc. He is also president and COO of the Legal Division of Koch Companies Public Sector, LLC, which provides legal, government and public affairs services to Koch Industries, Inc. and its affiliates.
 In addition, he also serves as Co-Chairman of The Seminar Network, Chairman of the Board of Freedom Partners Chamber of Commerce, and serves on the Board of Directors of Americans For Prosperity.

 Mr. Holden earned a bachelor’s degree in political science from the University of Massachusetts.
 He earned his law degree from the Columbus School of Law at the Catholic University of America, where he was an associate editor of the Catholic University Law Review.